adnanzameer/AdvancedTaskManager/README.md

 * **Danger**

-The ```Danger``` state highlighted in red indicates the deadline date/times has passed.
+The ```Danger``` state highlighted in red indicates the deadline date/time has passed.

 * **Normal**

-The ```Normal``` state is not represent by any colour as it shows there is still time for Approvers to prioritize the task.
+The ```Normal``` state is not represented by any color as it shows there is still time for Approvers to prioritize the task.

 Setting the **<appSettings> ATM:EnableContentApprovalDeadline** element of the **Web.config** to **false** will hide the property and Tab from CMS editor UI.